chavias/FitnessTracker/Readme.md

 weights and repetitions from your last session and features an autocomplete function to make logging exercises quicker and easier.
 Additionally, it provides graphical representations of your workout progress.
 The app connects to a database to store your workout data securely, ensuring that your progress is saved and accessible across sessions.
-Deploy it easily using the included docker-compose.yml file.
+Deploy it easily with SQLlight or Mariadb using the included docker-compose.yml file.

-## Features

-- Exercise Tracking: Log and track weights and repetitions for each exercise.
-- Autocomplete: Quickly select exercises with the autocomplete feature.
-- Persistency: The app remembers your last session's weights and repetitions.
-- Database Integration: Connects to a database to securely store and retrieve your workout data.
-- Progress Visualization: View your workout progress through intuitive graphics

 ## Docker Images